sam-hilliard/blog-posts/006-em-vs-rem.md

 As you can see, items can easily and consistently be scaled just by changing the `font-size`!
-For those of you with keen eyes, I used rems for the `font-size` which would make the button's `font-size` (and its depending dimmensions) more consistent but still accessible!
+For those of you with keen eyes, I used rems for the font size which would make the button's font size (and its depending dimensions) more consistent but still accessible!

 Of course, rems can be used for more rigid sizing as needed.